Programming Guide

 min_duration: 100,

-metric: "Custom/Supplier/process" do
+metric: "Custom/Supplier/process") do

-# Code to call external service ...
+# Code to call the external service ...

 end